Medical Definition of Guinea worm

-guinea worm noun
+Variants of guinea worm

-Seen & Heard
+Seen and Heard

-What made you want to look up guinea worm?
+What made you want to look up Guinea worm?
 Please tell us where you read or heard it (including the quote, if possible).